Color Genes of the Pedigree Cat

 Much of what is given here assumes you are familiar with basic Mendelian genetics - i.e. you understand what is meant by the terms 'gene', 'allele', 'recessive', 'phenotype' etc.

-For our purposes the genes we're interested in can be divided into the following groups:
+The relevant genes can be divided into the following groups:

 - Color Genes: genes that affect the pigment color of hairs.